Every website needs analytics.

 MonsterInsights won’t output the tracking code if you’re logged in as an admin or editor.
 This is nice because it prevents you from disrupting your own data while you work on your site.

-This feature can be enabled for subscribers and other user roles as well.
+This feature can be enabled for other authors on the site as well.

 Analytics is a must-have feature for any serious website.

 Google Analytics is a massive product and it will take some time to familiarize yourself with it.
-However, it only takes a few minutes to add tracking to your site.
+However, it only takes a few minutes to add tracking to your site with MonsterInsights.